kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 			-	:math:`\widehat{\beta}_{\mathbf{F}} \rightarrow` **F + BC** + AG + DE
 			-	:math:`\widehat{\beta}_{\mathbf{G}} \rightarrow` G + CD + BE + AF

 		#.
-If this confounding pattern is not suitable, for example, you expect interaction **BG** to be important but also main effect **E**, then choose a different set of generators before running the experiment.
-Or more simply, assign your variables (temperature, pressure, pH, agitation, *etc*) to different letters of **A**, **B**, *etc* to obtain a more desirable confounding relationship.
+If this confounding pattern is not suitable, for example, if you expect interaction **BG** to be important but also main effect **E**, then choose a different set of generators before running the experiment.
+Or more simply, reassign your variables (temperature, pressure, pH, agitation, *etc*) to different letters of **A**, **B**, *etc* to obtain a more desirable confounding relationship.

 *Example 2*